TrustLevel/ZK-Voting-Protocol/protocol-layouts.md

-# Protocol Architecture and Interaction Specification
+# Protocol Layouts and Interaction Specification

 ## 1. Voter Registration and Anonymity